telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/TreeViewBindingToXml/README.md

 ## Sample Overview
-This area demonstrates the TreeViewBindingToXml sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates binding Telerik TreeView to XML data in ASP.NET MVC.
+The sample shows how to load and display hierarchical XML structures in a TreeView component for document or configuration visualization.

+Common techniques shown in this sample:
+- Parsing XML documents for TreeView binding
+- Using LINQ to XML for data extraction
+- Creating hierarchical models from XML
+- Binding TreeView to XML node structure
+- Handling XML attributes and elements
+- Displaying XML hierarchy in tree format

 ---